Looking for "best" IVF clinic abroad?

 When they start IVF treatment, patients in Europe deal only with the clinic, not with the donor.
 A patient buys an egg donation programme from a clinic.

-Travelling abroad for fertility treatment may be seen by some as a new idea, however, it isn’t.
-Australians have been accustomed to travelling abroad to have dental work or cosmetic surgery (nose job, breast enlargement surgery) done in Europe or Asia.
+Traveling abroad for fertility treatment may be seen by some as a new idea, however, it isn’t.
+Australians have been accustomed to traveling abroad to have dental work or cosmetic surgery (nose job, breast enlargement surgery) done in Europe or Asia.
 Mainly, because of more affordable treatment.
-Infertile couples are willing to do a lot to realise their dream of parenthood.
-Travelling overseas is not that big a sacrifice for people who are willing to go to great lengths to become parents.
+Infertile couples are willing to do a lot to realize their dream of parenthood.
+Traveling overseas is not that big a sacrifice for people who are willing to go to great lengths to become parents.

 Australian egg recipients say they are thankful for generous donors and their beautiful gestures; however, they do not feel that all these restrictions and limitations are necessary.
 When you go to a trusted IVF clinic abroad, you can simply purchase eggs and sperm, and have the embryo transfer done at the clinic.